Fun Facts About Greece

 Family Units Live Together for a Long Time

-In Greece, family units typically stay together for a very long time.
+One of the Greece fun facts is that in this country, family units typically stay together for a very long time.
 It’s normal for children to stay with their parents until they become married.
 People don’t send the elderly to retirement homes, either, as they usually wind up living with their children or grandchildren until their demise.
 The sense of family unity in Greece is truly very strong.

-Greece interesting facts #10
+Interesting Greece facts #10

 Some Laws Prevent Wearing High Heels in Certain Places